CS3219-AY2526Sem1/cs3219-ay2526s1-project-g01/ai/usage-log.md

 - Maintainability: comprehensive documentation and flexible deployment options (hybrid vs full Docker)
 - Windows/WSL2 compatibility: polling-based file watching ensures reliable live reload across development environments

+---

+## Entry 27

+# Date/Time:

+2025-10-21

+# Tool:

+ChatGPT (model: ChatGPT 5 thinking)

+"How do I check if an email address is valid?
+Note that I already check its syntax, so I just need a helper function in JS served on an Express backend to check if the email actually exists.
+You may use any library you want; make sure it is well commented."

+# Output Summary:

+- Created comprehensive email verification utility with DNS MX lookup and SMTP RCPT TO probing
+- Implemented proper error handling and timeout management
+- Added support for STARTTLS upgrade and multiple MX host attempts
+- Included detailed JSDoc documentation for all functions

+# Action Taken:

+- [ ] Accepted as-is
+- [x] Modified
+- [ ] Rejected

+# Author Notes:

+- I validated correctness, security, and performance of the code.
+I also redued the retry timer for more responsiveness.

+---

+## Entry 28

+# Date/Time:

+2025-10-21

+# Tool:

+GitHub Copilot (Grok Code Fast)

+# Prompt/Command:

+To add error handling for DNS resolution failures in verifyEmailExists function to prevent service crashes.

+# Output Summary:

+- Added try-catch block around resolveMx() DNS lookup call
+- Implemented graceful handling of ENOTFOUND errors for invalid domains
+- Return proper "unknown" status instead of throwing unhandled exceptions
+- Prevent 500 errors during user registration with non-existent domains

+# Action Taken:

+- [x] Accepted as-is
+- [ ] Modified
+- [ ] Rejected

+# Author Notes:

+- Added try-catch block around resolveMx() call to handle ENOTFOUND errors gracefully and return proper unknown status instead of throwing unhandled exceptions.